stevencarlislewalker/lme4ord/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

 Note that the two kinds of bass (smallmouth, SB, and largemouth, LB) are orthogonal, indicating that they are relatively uncorrelated.
+On the other hand, northern redbelly dace, NRD, is negatively correlated with largemouth.

 We can also plot the covariance matrix among species of the latent variables,